 As I prepare to write a book about our round-the-world travels, articles about new words are of particular interest.
-For example, a NYT article featured tsundoku, a Japanese word for a stack of books that you have purchased but not yet read (a good thing, according to the author, even if it’s huge).
-And as The Guardian reports, 300 new words have been added to the official US Scrabble dictionary, including sriracha, aquafaba, beatdown, zomboid, twerk, sheeple, wayback, bibimbap, botnet, emoji, facepalm, frowny, hivemind, puggle and yowza.
+For example, a NYT article featured tsundoku, a Japanese word for a stack of books that you have purchased but not yet read.
+As The Guardian reports, 300 new words have been added to the official US Scrabble dictionary, including sriracha, aquafaba, beatdown, zomboid, twerk, sheeple, wayback, bibimbap, botnet, emoji, facepalm, frowny, hivemind, puggle and yowza.
 I love the food-related words, such a bibimbap, a Korean rice dish, but the cutest word has to be puggle, a dog that is a cross between a pug and a beagle.

 We saw Räume 2, an exhibition in a cool, abandoned iron foundry in Berlin.
 We started exploring in a section with somewhat ominous pieces by Simone Haack, and that set the mood as we wandered into a dark storage room behind a woman who literally disappeared into the darkness.
 Was she part of the exhibition or a visitor like us?
 We didn’t know.
 My daughter rose to the occasion and photographed her friend in a manner befitting the vibe (last photo in this series).
 The girls were like detectives figuring out what titles belonged with which installations and what they meant.
 I loved the light that pooled in from high windows, the decrepitude, dark spaces, high ceilings, old wiring and fuse boxes, and especially the enormous rusted tanks on stilts and the ancient Spectrolab computer, which had figures burned into its screen from a calculation performed long before my daughter was born.
 Reminded me of one of my favorite shooting spaces in my hometown.